 What they did as far as I know, was that they removed the weight any EMD had for just being that and began grading websites for other metrics.
 This really cleaned out their search engine of the bad websites and this has been the trend even since, all the way to today in 2016.
 Yet there still people pushing that EMDs are still the way to go.

-My experience with EMD’s:
+My experience with using exact match domains:

 So a little bit before the whole EMD game changed, I was involved with SEO and it was through a program called Bring The Fresh where I first discovered about that perk.
 I will admit that it did work for a bit for me, but only until Google stopped it.